Poetry

 By the power of the Spirit of God

-Becomes the flow of that ancient water;
+Becomes the flow of that ancient river;

 Cleansing you as it was itself once cleansed